PinkCar/protein-similarity-scripts/README.md

 The scripts in this repo is used for automating similarity search against a number of protein databases available online.
 Some of these websites require you to copy and paste the proteins' sequences manually and sometimes they can only take one input at a time!
 These scripts help you to automate these requests without having to input one by one which can be annoying and takes a lot of time.

+Feel free to use the scripts but, just put me in the reference! ^^

 ## chembl-similarity-protein.py
 ChEMBL is a curated database of bioactive chemical compounds maintained by the EMBL.
 The script takes input from a file.